SouthwestAir/kleg/README.md

 ### Decoded Kafka Event File

-The contents of this file should match the format of a lambda event with a decoded, deserialized Kafka message.
-If your consumer lambda logs the decoded Kafka message, you can obtain a sample there.
+The contents of this file should match the format of a Lambda event with a decoded, deserialized Kafka message.
+If your consumer Lambda logs the decoded Kafka message, you can obtain a sample there.
 Otherwise the producing team might have a sample available, or you can recreate one based on the Avro schema.

-The only actual requirement for the decoded event is that it matches the basic lambda event JSON structure and contains a Kafka message value that matches the Avro schema whose ID is provided.
+The only actual requirement for the decoded event is that it matches the basic Lambda event JSON structure and contains a Kafka message value that matches the Avro schema whose ID is provided.
 A pared-down version looks like this:

 ```json
 {